HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 Use a modern system that contains identity management, threat analytics, document protection, and MFA

-There must be an acknowledgment that having a firewall, server passwords/permissions, and an antivirus does not constitute adequate protection today.
+There must be an acknowledgement that having a firewall, server passwords/permissions, and an antivirus does not constitute adequate protection today.

 For an effective cybersecurity strategy, there's always a need to address the weakest link in any organization: the staff.

-Staff needs to be trained on how to properly use the company’s systems, how to identify potential threats, and have a working knowledge of the proper security procedures.
+Staff needs to be trained on properly using the company’s systems, identifying potential threats, and having a working knowledge of the proper security procedures.

 Centralizing and dashboarding multiple security systems to provide a ‘single pane of glass’ overview of what is happening within a business will help technical staff correlate relevant data and make the appropriate decisions.